 Rick Novak’s second novel Doctor Vita is a tale of technology overtaking the human elements in medicine.

-Silicon Valley transforms American medicine with the invention of Doctor Vita, the world’s first artificial intelligence physician module.
-Medical care is streamlined, automated, consistent, and costs are controlled.
-Enter Dr. Alec Lucas, a young computer scientist and physician who perceives serious flaws in the FutureCare System.
-Patients are dying.
-When Lucas makes his concerns public, he’s persecuted as an unsafe outlier of antiquated and flawed human medical care.
-The FutureCare System attacks his quixotic bid to halt the revolution in medical technology, and Lucas strives to solve the dystopian horrors behind Doctor Vita.
+Published in 2019, Doctor Vita is a prescient novel which anticipated the rise of Artificial Intelligence advances akin to ChatGPT. and the intervention of AI into medical care.
+Doctor Vita, the world’s first artificial intelligence physician module, changes medicine forever.
+Patient care is streamlined, automated, consistent, and costs are controlled.
+Enter Dr. Alec Lucas, a young computer scientist and physician who perceives serious flaws in the Doctor Vita system.
+When Lucas makes his concerns public, he’s persecuted as an outlier from an era of antiquated and flawed human medical care.
+The Doctor Vita system moves against Lucas’s quixotic bid to halt the revolution in medical technology, while Lucas strives to solve the dystopian horrors behind Doctor Vita.

 Why is artificial intelligence in medicine (AIM) gone awry relevant?
-Because it can happen to you, in the near future.
+Because it can happen to you, dear reader, in the near future.

 Rick Novak MD is board-certified in internal medicine and anesthesiology, and is an Adjunct Clinical Professor in the Stanford University Department of Anesthesiology, Perioperative and Pain Medicine.
 His experience in operating rooms, clinic settings, ICUs and emergency rooms give him unique and broad insight into what the near future of artificial intelligence in clinical medicine can and must look like.